tonycheang/tagged-flashcards-client/README.md

 ## Future Plans

-Should inspiration strike and time permit, I would add the follow features:
+When time permits, I have the follow features in mind:

 * Boolean tags query - combine tags using AND, OR, NOT
 * Performance statistics
 * Spaced repetition review

-## Contribution

-I primarily created this site for personal learning and usage.
-If you have a strong desire to contribute, please first email me.
-Thank you.